Welcome to Thought Experiment #4.

 Thought Experiment #4

 What would I do if I lost absolutely everything?
 My house, my pension, my ISA, my belongings, everything.
-I would effectively be landing on a Snakes & Ladder’s snake and going all of the
+I would effectively be landing on a Snakes & Ladder’s snake and going all of the way back to the start.

 You would think that this wouldn’t be too detrimental to me as I’m still close to the beginning of my career.
 I could effectively get to the same amount of savings (including house equity) in a little over two years, but I think I would still suffer an adverse effect.